adviks/icarus/content/contact/_index.md

 ---
 Feel free to reach out to me for anything — feedback, suggestion, appreciation, constructive criticism — **or just to say "Hi".**

 The best way to reach out to me is via email.
 I love email.
-In this world of instant-messaging, I still like the slow old emailing.
+In this world of instant messaging, I still like the slow old emailing.

 So here is my email address: